 I am a Ph.D. student in the Department of Management Science and Engineering (MS&E) at Stanford University.
-My advisor is Professor Peter W. Glynn.
 I am in the Operations Research group and the Advanced Financial Technologies Lab.
-I hold a Ph.D. minor in Statistics and a master degree in Economics from Stanford.
+I hold a Ph.D. minor in Statistics and an MA in Economics from Stanford.
+Before coming to Stanford, I received a BS in mathematics from Peking University.

 Peter W. Glynn (advisor), Jose Blanchet, Darrell Duffie, Harsha Honnappa, Yinyu Ye